 There are various ways that you can actualize the Arduino Wattmeter Project.
-One of the simple ways is to interface a voltage sensor and a current sensor with Arduino, measure the voltage and current qualities, lastly, with some arithmetic, you can compute the power in watts.
-In spite of the fact that utilizing sensors can give exact outcomes, where is the fun in utilizing sensors on the off chance that you can design the whole system yourself.
+One of the simple ways is to interface a voltage sensor and a current sensor with Arduino, measure the voltage and current qualities, and lastly, with some arithmetic, you can compute the power in watts.
+In spite of the fact that utilizing sensors can give exact outcomes, where is the fun in utilizing sensors on the off chance that you can design the whole system yourself?

 This is advantageous in the event that you are an understudy and attempting to get the hidden ideas.
 The strategy which I will actualize includes the total structure of the circuit.

 For simplicity of comprehension, I will isolate the circuit into equal parts: Sensor Part and Control Part.
 The Sensor part of the circuit is answerable for estimating the voltage over the load and current through the load.
 Both these qualities, which are simple in nature, are given to the Arduino to its ADC.
 Arduino changes over these qualities to digital values and makes a couple of counts as presentations of the outcomes on the LCD.

 - Resistors (1 Ω/3W, 1 KΩ, 2.2 KΩ, 10 KΩ, 20 KΩ)